 Listed below are a few steps you may consider during your search for the right child care

 Talking to many providers and visiting several programs will help you feel confident when you make this big decision.
 If at all possible, begin several weeks ahead of time.
-It make take some time to find a program and provider you are satisfied with.
+It may take some time to find a program and provider you are satisfied with.
 Many providers often have waiting lists, especially for infants.
 Knowing that your child is well cared for will be worth the effort and time you put into finding the right program for your child.

 What days and times do you need care?
 Where will you be needing care?
 How much can you afford to pay?
 These are good questions to answer at the beginning of your child care search.
-Be sure to write down any other considerations your child may have, any special need or transportation to school.
+Be sure to write down any other considerations your child may have, any special needs or transportation to school.

 If cost is a problem, the State of Utah has child care subsidies that you may be eligible for.